rawalraj022/One-Universal-Identity/docs/deployment-guide.md

 ## Overview

-This guide provides comprehensive instructions for deploying the One Universal Identity (OUI) system across various environments, from local development to production-scale deployments.
+This guide provides deployment instructions for the One Universal Identity (OUI) system. **Note**: Current deployment focuses on development and testing environments.
+Production deployment will require additional infrastructure setup.

+> **⚠️ Development Status**: This deployment guide covers current development setup.
+Production deployment instructions will be updated as components mature.
+See [Development Roadmap](../../../README.md#development-roadmap) for production readiness timeline.

 ---